-Brexit has resulted in a drop in the value of Sterling Vs the Euro – and in recent months this has helped to make importing cars from the UK into Ireland more affordable.
+The threat of Brexit has resulted in a substantial drop in the value of Sterling Vs the Euro – and in recent months this has helped to make importing a car from the UK into Ireland more affordable.

-Prices of cars in Northern Ireland are generally more expensive than those in England – but the ease of access and reduced transport costs to Ireland sometimes make it the best option.
+Prices of cars in Northern Ireland are generally more expensive than those in England /Wales – but the ease of access and reduced transport costs from Northern Ireland sometimes make it the best option.

 The savings to be made will change alongside the euro/sterling exchange rate – so a stronger Euro or weaker Pound will result in even bigger savings.

 Getting the Best Exchange Rate:

 Many people just ignore the importance that currency exchange rates , fees and commissions have on the final price of their UK car import and simply let their bank take care of the currency exchanget .
 If you do this you are guaranteed to lose a few hundred euro.